developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

 In Kubernetes, the most common way to pass secrets to the application is by creating a [Kubernetes Secret resource].
 This resource is a Kubernetes object that stores sensitive information in the cluster.
-The application can then access this information by mounting the secret as a volume or by using environment variables.
+The application can then access this information by mounting the secret as a volume or by passing it as environment variables.

 However, creating a Kubernetes Secret resource manually is a tedious task,